-Vincent Price is the President of Duke University, Provost Emeritus of the University of Pennsylvania and the Steven H. Chaffee Emeritus Professor of Communication and Political Science.
+Vincent Price is the President of Duke University, Provost Emeritus of the University of Pennsylvania, and the Steven H. Chaffee Emeritus Professor of Communication and Political Science.
 He was formerly chair of the Department of Communication Studies at the University of Michigan, where he also served as a Faculty Associate with the Center for Political Studies in the Institute for Social Research.

-Price has published extensively on mass communication and public opinion, social influence processes, and political communication.
+A leading global expert on public opinion, social influence, and political communication, Price has published extensively on mass communication and public opinion, social influence processes, and political communication.
 His research on media framing of issues, the measurement of media exposure and political information, social identification processes, and third-person effects of mass communication is widely cited; and his book Public Opinion (Sage, 1992) has been translated and published in five languages.
 Price was editor-in-chief of Public Opinion Quarterly from 1997-2001, guest editor for special issues of Communication Research and Political Communication, and has served on a number of journal editorial boards.
 His recent research, funded by grants from the National Institutes of Health, the National Science Foundation, the Pew Charitable Trusts, and the Annenberg Public Policy Center, focuses on the role of online political conversation and deliberation in shaping public opinion.